First Saturday Open House | Artist Demo with Edna Romero | Heritage Garden Giveaway

 Tour the historic studios of E. I. Couse and J. H. Sharp, two of the founders of the Taos Society of Artists.
 Docents will be present in every room providing in-depth knowledge of the E. I. Couse House and Studio, as well as the newly restored Sharp Studio and the exhibition J. H. Sharp Studio: The Life and Work of an American Legend.

 At this open house we highlight the "Mother Garden" of Taos by collecting seeds and cuttings during the year and sharing them with community members and visitors.
 The seed and cuttings giveaway continues a tradition in remembrance of Virginia Walker Couse's original generosity, which helped establish many Taos gardens.
-A horticultural talk and Q&A with Kathryn Mayer of Los Jardineros Garden Club of Taos is planned in the Virginia Couse Heritage Garden beginning at 3:30.

 This will be the last month for the exhibition Full Circle: Taos Pueblo Contemporary in the Luna Chapel, which closes Nov.
 3.